daattali/beautiful-jekyll/covid-policy.md

 ---
 layout: page
-title: 'Covid Policy'
+title: Covid Policy
-subtitle: These are FurSquared’s COVID policies for the April 2022 convention.
+subtitle: These are FurSquared’s COVID policies for the April 2023 convention.
 permalink: /covid-policy/
 ---
 ## Notice

 This policy is accurate and up-to-date as of January 15, 2023.